Author Archives:

 The Thinking Machine

-The Thinking Machine project is a VR experience by Shovels and Whiskey.
+The Thinking Machine project is a VR experience by Shovels and Whiskey in collaboration with University of California Riverside.
 It’s an educational tool that allows users to interact with information in the form of objects: selecting, moving, and categorizing customizable data “blocks”.
+It was made as a tool for studying how interacting with VR is different from interacting with information written on a page, and how the physical movement of using VR might affect information retention, etc.

 Information blocks are automatically generated and placed on a shelf, based on a text list of inputs.